benlfoster/benlfoster.github.io/_teaching/taken.md

 location: "Berkeley, California"
 ---

-This is a list of courses I have taken while a graduate student:
+This page provides a list of courses I have taken while a graduate student:

 Physics 209: Classical Electromagnetism